Membrane Limits in Quantum Gravity: Review: Type IIB hypermultiplet limits

 Along the F1-limit, the relevant quantum corrections are the $\alpha'$-corrections and the worldsheet instanton contributions.
 For the D1-limit it is the D(-1)- and D1-instantons that will give the relevant corrections, which constitute a mutually local configuration of instantons.
 The two sets of quantum corrections are S-dual to each other, as one would have expected.

-When only D(-1)- and D1-instantons contribute, enough continuous shift symmetries in the RR sector remain unbroken so that the hypermultiplet moduli space simplifies and can be described in terms of tensor multiplets.
-The quantum corrections can then be captured in an object known as the contact potential $\chi$, which is a quantum corrected version of the four-dimensional dilaton,
+When only D($-$1)- and D1-instantons contribute, enough continuous shift symmetries in the Ramond-Ramond sector remain unbroken so that the hypermultiplet moduli space simplifies and can be described in terms of tensor multiplets.
+The quantum corrections can then be captured in an object known as the contact potential $\chi$, which is a quantum-corrected version of the four-dimensional dilaton,